vsch/flexmark-java/README.md

 Progress so far
 ---------------

+##### One Week later

+All the tests are modified to validate the AST not just the html.
+The AST contains all parsed elements with their source location available for every part of the node, not just the node itself.
+For example a link will have:

+1. `[` textOpeningMarker
+2. text
+3. `]` textClisingMarker
+4. `(` urlOpeningMarker
+5. url
+6. `"` titleOpeningMarker
+7. title
+8. `"` titleClosingMarker
+9. `)` urlClosingMarker

+That way all the bits and pieces are marked if they are needed for syntax highlighting or anything else.

+Whitespace is left out.
+So all spans of text not in a node are implicitly white space.

+I am very pleased that I decided to switch to commonmark-java based parser.
+Even though I had to do major surgery on its innards to get full source position tracking and AST that matches the source, it was a pleasure to work with it and is now a pleasure to extend a parser based ot its original design.

+#### Four days later

-Four days later, I have the parser converted and passing all tests.
+I have the parser converted and passing all tests.
 Nothing is optimized in the new code but I decided to run the primitive benchmark to see how much performance was lost.

 The new parser is only 1.6 times slower overall from the original [commonmark-java] parser and about 7 times faster than [intellij-markdown] which is why I chose to work with commonmark-java